 All our webinars are recorded and become available as online courses.
 Webinar participants receive access to the recorded webinar and other materials to support their learning.

-In this series, Sharon will focus on the horse’s perspective on riding and being ridden and how Horse Speak can help riders to achieve relaxation, suppleness and bend.
+In this series, Sharon will focus on the horse’s perspective on leading, tacking up, lunging, mounting, riding and being ridden.
+You will learn how Horse Speak can help riders to achieve relaxation, suppleness and bend.

 - Engaging the horse’s natural movement

 - The Mounting Block

 Each session includes downloadable “Applications and Exercises” to help you apply what you’ve learned.

 A 6-Part Series

 In this six lecture course Sharon Wilsie discusses and elaborates on the concepts revealed in her book, Horse Speak, the Equine-Human Translation Guide.
 The series of lectures also explores many topics, techniques and real-life Horse Speak stories that are not included in the book.